pfsense/docs/source/vpn/ipsec/ipsec-for-road-warriors-in-pfsense-2-0-1-with-psk-in-stead-of-xauth.rst

 .. image:: /_static/vpn/ipsec/vb_howto_ipsec_026.jpg

-Don't change anything on the **Name Resolution** tab; these settings are all automatically set by pfSense.
+Don't change anything on the **Name Resolution** tab; these settings are all automatically set by the pfSense software.
 Relevant information could be entered here but if the settings were configured on the firewall, they need not be set here.

 .. image:: /_static/vpn/ipsec/vb_howto_ipsec_028.jpg